wacxv/Display-Switcher/README.md

 I plan to revise this tool soon, making it more customizable and user-friendly for anyone who wants to use it.
 If there is demand, I will include options to configure it for different display setups, allowing users to personalize it for their own devices.

 ## Credits
-This tool utilizes [ControlMyMonitor](https://www.nirsoft.net/utils/control_my_monitor.html) by NirSoft to enable the display switching functionality.
+This tool utilizes [ControlMyMonitor](https://www.nirsoft.net/utils/control_my_monitor.html) to enable the display switching functionality.